 Politeness and hierarchy are part of Japanese culture.
 And we use it in social and commercial talks.

-It’s crucial to know when to use the formal tone (Keigo) and when to use the casual (Kudaketa Nihongo).
+It is crucial to know when to use the formal tone (Keigo) and when to use the casual tone (Kudaketa Nihongo).

-Keigo might challenge in a professional situation.
+Keigo might be challenged in a professional situation.
 Still, listening and practicing can help you detect and apply the techniques effectively.

 Honorific language directs to more modest and courteous methods of expressing oneself.

-In Japanese, we can find it in various places, including verb variants and popular phrases.
+We can find it in Japanese in various places, including verb variants and popular phrases.

 Yet, one widespread and significant use of honorific speech is in the prefixes and suffixes.
 We refer to and address other persons directly and indirectly.